 The Office of Congregational Vitality provides resources for all congregations in the Diocese of Atlanta to become vibrant and thriving communities of faith.
 We have trained Consultants to assist with Congregational Assessment, Vital Teams, Vestry Retreats and Trainings, Conflict Resolution and Mediation, Stewardship programs, and Mutual Ministry Reviews.

 The Congregation Assessment Tool (CAT) is a reliable benchmarked instrument designed to provide an in-depth look at the experiences, perceptions and aspirations of a church’s congregation.
 It is an essential step for any church in leadership transition or undertaking strategic planning.
 The CAT is administered by Holy Cow!
 Consultants, an Ohio-based Church Consulting firm which uses Organizational Intelligence (OI) to help Church leaders chart a well-informed future for their congregations.
 OI offers leaders a comprehensive, three-dimensional view rather than a patchwork of opinions and guesses.
-More information can be found here.
+More information can be found here and here.

 The CAT is a customizable assessment instrument that can help congregational leadership:

 — Measure the level of satisfaction and energy in the congregation you lead.

 — Identify the critical success factors for improving the organizational climate.